makersacademy/clmystery/README.md

 ### A place to add a context or two

 These were a series of challenges to get comfortable using Command Line in a larger context.
-The original instructions are below, the CLM was an insightful first look at Command Line while also being a good bit of fun.
+The original instructions are below, the CLM was an insightful first look at Command Line while also being a good bit of fun. \nThank you Noah!
-Thank you Noah!

 /now back to it/